Eddie Bauer Uplift Windshell - Women's Review

 However, this minimalistic windbreaker does not have as many features as some other jackets in this review.
 If you're looking for a model with more hood protection, consider the Arc'teryx Squamish.
 If you're instead looking for a fashion-forward model that isn't nearly as high performing, we like the Cotapaxi Teca.
 If you're after a genuinely versatile jacket that blends fashion and function with wind resistance and breathability, consider the Black Diamond Alpine Start, our Top Pick for Versatility.
 However, if the minimalist design is for you, the Uplift makes the transitions between activities relatively seamless.

 Like many of the other jackets in this review, the Uplift performs relatively well when it comes to water resistance.
 It features a DWR (durable water repellent) finish that helps to repel a small amount of water for a short amount of time.
 It's no rain jacket, but then you already knew that.
 Windbreakers are best used for their namesake — wind — and can double as an emergency water protection piece in light showers.

 We think the Uplift is best used as an emergency layer that lives in the bottom of your pack for when you most need it.
 It's packable and lightweight, and it will provide you with the coverage you need when the wind picks up on an alpine ridge or the singletrack.
 It may not be the absolute best windbreaker that money can buy, but it's a great and inexpensive option to have around just in case.

 The Eddie Bauer Uplift is a competitively priced piece that stacks up well to many of the more expensive jackets in our fleet.
 This piece is lightweight and packable enough to throw into your backpack and keep with you throughout your activities, always there in case of an emergency.
-With a price that won't break the bank, this all-around performer is a good choice for any outdoor enthusiast and our pick for Best Buy.
+With a price that won't break the bank, this all-around performer is a good choice for any outdoor enthusiast.